Outward Bound Canada is breaking Ontario labour laws, former instructor alleges | CBC News

 "Last year from Outward Bound, I made around $10,000," said Haney, "So that's like 25 per cent of what I was making was going to just keeping my job."

 Outward Bound Canada instructors are paid on a per diem basis in Ontario.
-Haney's first year his pay was $125 a day, but his second year he got bumped up to $140 because he'd acquired more certifications.
+In Haney's first year, his pay was $125 a day, but that rose to $140 in his second year because he had acquired more certifications.

-If he worked a day program he says the pay worked out, because over an eight hour span he'd still make more than minimum wage.
+If he worked a day program, he says, the pay worked out, because over an eight-hour span, he still made more than minimum wage.

-He says the charity counted hours and paid its per diem based on a 7.5 hour day, regardless of how many extra hours instructors worked.
-As a result, Haney says sometimes he'd make as little as $8 an hour when you stretched it over the whole day or week.
+He says the charity counted hours and paid its per diem based on a 7.5-hour day, regardless of how many extra hours instructors worked.
+As a result, Haney says, sometimes he made as little as $8 an hour when stretched over the whole day or week.

 'We are meeting ESA for our industry'

-In an interview, Outward Bound Canada told CBC Toronto in the expedition industry "the common method of pay is the per diem basis," and in terms of minimum wage, the charity's "contracts are set up in consultation with our legal team and they review it to make sure they're within the [Employment Standards Act] regulations."
+In an interview, an Outward Bound Canada representative told CBC Toronto that in the expedition industry, "the common method of pay is the per diem basis," and in terms of minimum wage, the charity's "contracts are set up in consultation with our legal team and they review it to make sure they're within the [Employment Standards Act] regulations.

 "We are meeting ESA for our industry," said Marika Chandler, the Ontario program director.

-Haney says he met with Outward Bound Canada three times between January and April to try and sort out the issue.
+Haney says he met with Outward Bound Canada three times between January and April to try to sort out the issue.

 But he says while staff agreed he was considered an employee, they told him he didn't have the employee rights he was claiming because his job fell into a sub-classification of hunting and fishing guides.